 When I met Meghan Markle in the fall of 2015 at Soho House in Toronto, she was a vision in white – a hint to her future with Prince Harry!
 The former actress is set to marry into the royal family on May 19th.
 (This is how Meghan is prepping for her wedding.)
 As I introduced myself, she complimented my outfit and we immediately shared some of our favourite places to shop.
 And the conversation was so natural, it’s easy to forget that she is a TV star with a huge social following (Meghan Markle’s Instagram account had amassed more than 1 million followers before she closed her account).
 In fact, Markle comes across as genuine, relatable and oh-so-polite – you’d think she was Canadian!

 Born Rachel Meghan Markle in Los Angeles – coincidentally, the name she shared with her character, Rachel Zane, on the breakout television series Suits.
 Acting isn’t Markle’s only love, though.
 After graduating from Northwestern University with a dual major in theatre and international relations, she spent some time working for the U.S. Embassy in Buenos Aires and is now active in international affairs as the UN Women’s advocate for political participation and leadership.

-That passion for sharing information and female empowerment is something Markle carried over to her lifestyle website, The Tig, which profiled inspirational people and covers topics like self-image, food, travel and decor.
-Oh, and Markle doesn’t just oversee the site; she writes all of its content.
-It was in April 2017 when she shut the site down, amid rumours of her relationship with Prince Harry.
+That passion for sharing information and female empowerment is something Markle carried over to her lifestyle website, The Tig, which profiled inspirational people and covered topics like self-image, food, travel and decor before the site was shut down in April 2017.

 For our May 2016 cover story, Markle and I caught up a few times to chat about all things life, work and wellness.
 Here are the highlights.